 About 40 percent of Americans have a tattoo, according a 2014 poll by NBC News.
 So, no surprise, that getting “inked” is increasingly popular with teenagers.
-In this installment of Our Two Sense, our bloggers, Kyra and Wes, take on tattoos for teens.
+We asked an adolescent psychologist and a teenager for their best advice about tattoos for teens.

 Many under-18s are now getting body art, and a bunch more head to the parlor about twenty minutes after they reach the age of majority.

 1. Watch at least ten episodes of “Tattoo Nightmares”.
-It’s an entertaining way to learn what not to do, and the art those three turn out is simply amazing.
+It’s an entertaining way to learn what not to do when it comes to tattoos for teens, and the art those three turn out is simply amazing.
 Any young person who wants permanent ink on their body needs to settle for nothing less.

 2. Go for the long plan.
 It’s hard at 18 to know what you’ll like at 35, but that has to be your goal.